RHFieldProductManagement/baremetal-ipi-lab/06-addworker.md

 worker-2   OK       provisioning             schmaustech-worker-0-kbwlb   ipmi://10.20.0.3:6203   openstack          true
 ~~~

-You should also notice that Ironic gives us an updated output to say that it's actually **deploying**, and it's at this point that we deploy CoreOS on our node:
+You should also notice that Ironic gives us an updated output to say that it's actually **deploying**, and it's at this point that we deploy RHCOS on our node:

 ~~~bash
 [lab-user@provision ~]$ openstack baremetal node list